Brooklyn Mirador

 In 1889, when the cornerstone of Duncan's Defenders Arch was laid, Lincoln's words and the invisible corridor were to have been framed in stone.
 A simple arch, a simple message.

 But political tides had already turned.
-Rutherford Hayes was awarded the Presidency by a joint session of Congress in 1877 based on his promise to remove Union troops from the South, ending Reconstruction.
+Rutherford Hayes was awarded the Presidency by a joint session of Congress in 1877 based on his campaign committee's promise to remove Union troops from the South, ending Reconstruction.

 Brooklyn Park's commissioners were replaced in 1882.